 Martin Reader MA (Oxon), MPhil, MBA

-Martin Reader is Headmaster and is currently Vice Chair and Chair Elect of the Boarding Schools' Association.
+Mr Martin Reader is Headmaster and is currently Chair of the Boarding Schools' Association and serves on the Professional Development Committee of the Headmasters’ and Headmistresses’ Conference.
 He was educated at University College, Oxford, where he was an Exhibitioner in English and English Literature.
 He continued at Oxford reading for an MPhil in English Studies (1100-1500).
 Whilst at Oxford, he played for the university at rugby and was on the bench at the Varsity Match.
 He also has an MBA in School Leadership International from Hull University.

-Martin is married to Amanda and they have two children who are both educated at Cranleigh.
-He remains a sports fan and is also a trustee of the Hawk and Owl Trust.
+Mr Reader is married to Amanda and they have two children who are both educated at Cranleigh.
+He remains a sports fan and is also a trustee of Hawk and Owl Trust.
+He is a Fellow of the Royal Society of Arts.